box1273002/Entrepreneurship/Business_Plan.md

 - **Reductive Apps -** Negative credits on specific apps allow users to spend credits as these apps are deemed reductive.
 - **User Locked -** User is locked from changing the credits for 7 days once they have generated settings for each app.
 - **Using FOCO -** The user starts with 100 credits.
-- **Gaining Credits -** User opens up DuoLingo (MAKE THIS GENERIC USEFUL APP) for 1hr and gains 50 credits.
+- **Gaining Credits -** User opens up DuoLingo for 1hr and gains 50 credits.
-- **Losing Credits -** User then opens TikTok (AGAIN, SAY GENERIC APP, EXAMPLE: TIKTOK) for 1hr and loses 50 credits.
+- **Losing Credits -** User then opens TikTok for 1hr and loses 50 credits.
 - **Zero Credit -** User uses loads of reductive apps and their credit goes to 0.
 - **Reductive Apps Blocked -** All reductive apps are now blocked from the user until they gain credits.
 - **Forces the User to Use Productive Apps -** User uses productive apps to gain credit.